MicrosoftDocs/SupportArticles-docs/support/sales-copilot/tsg-mailbox-errors.md

 ## Symptom

-When you open Sales Copilot in Outlook, and try to save an email or a meeting to Dynamics 365, you see the following error message: Fix mailbox errors in Dynamics 365:
+When you open Copilot for Sales in Outlook, and try to save an email or a meeting to Dynamics 365, you see the following error message: Fix mailbox errors in Dynamics 365:

 :::image type="content" source="media/tsg-mailbox-error.png" alt-text="Fix mailbox errors.":::